otaviojava/jcassandra-book/manuscript/04-cql.md

 InvalidRequest: Error from server: code = 2200 [Invalid query] message = "Cannot execute this query as it might involve data filtering and thus may have unpredictable performance.
 If you want to execute this query despite the unpredictability performance, use ALLOW FILTERING"
 ```

 As the error message shows, the only way to execute the query is to add the command `ALLOW FILTERING`, however, this will have serious performance consequences.
-The way Cassandra executes this command is by retrieving all the lines and then filtering for those that do not have the condition value.
+The way Cassandra executes this command is to retrieve all the lines and then filter for those that do not have the condition value.
 For example, in a family of columns that has a million rows and 98% of them have the query condition, this will be relatively efficient.
 However, imagine the case where only one line meets the condition.
 Cassandra will have traversed 999999 elements linearly and inefficiently to just return one.

 ```sql